sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 account.
-The big advantage of the adjusted *R*\² value is that when you add more predictors to the model, the adjusted *R*\² value will only increase if the new variables improve the model performance more than you’d expect by chance.
-The big disadvantage is that the adjusted *R*\² value *can’t* be interpreted in the elegant way that *R*\² can. *R*\² has a simple interpretation as the proportion of variance in the outcome variable that is explained by the regression model.
+The big advantage of the adjusted *R*\² value is that when you add more predictors to the model, the adjusted *R*\² value will only increase if the new variables improve the model performance more than you would expect by chance.
+The big disadvantage is that the adjusted *R*\² value *can not* be interpreted in the elegant way that *R*\² can. *R*\² has a simple interpretation as the proportion of variance in the outcome variable that is explained by the regression model.
 To my knowledge, no equivalent interpretation exists for adjusted *R*\².

 An obvious question then is whether you should report *R*\² or adjusted *R*\².
-This is probably a matter of personal preference.
+Thit is probably a matter of personal preference.
 If you care more about interpretability, then *R*\² is better.
 If you care more about correcting for bias, then adjusted *R*\² is probably better.
 Speaking just for myself, I prefer *R*\².
-My feeling is that it’s more important to be able to interpret your measure of model performance.
-Besides, as we’ll see in section :doc:`Ch12_Regression_07`, if you’re worried that the improvement in *R*\² that you get by adding a predictor is just due to chance and not because it’s a better model, well we’ve got hypothesis tests for that.
+My feeling is that it is more important to be able to interpret your measure of model performance.
+Besides, as we will see in section :doc:`Ch12_Regression_07`, if you are worried that the improvement in *R*\² that you get by adding a predictor is just due to chance and not because it is a better model, well we have got hypothesis tests for that.

 ------